 What you’ll see:

-- Parthenon — The temple that defines Western architecture
+- Parthenon — The temple that defines Western architecture.
+Genuinely takes your breath away the first time, even with scaffolding.

 - Propylaea — The monumental gateway